mherrmann/fbs-tutorial/README.md

 ## Summary
 fbs lets you use Python and Qt to create desktop applications for Windows, Mac and Linux.
 It can create installers for your app, and automatically handles the packaging of third-party libraries and data files.
-By solving these common pain points, fbs saves you weeks (if not months) of development time.
+These things normally take weeks to figure out. fbs gives them to you in minutes instead.

 ## Where to go from here
 fbs's [Manual](https://build-system.fman.io/manual/) explains the technical